BBieri/Thesis/README.md

 versions of the loaded packages.
 These are indicated in comments next to the corresponding `library()` call in the respective file.

+Finally, note that due to dataset size, we were not able to upload the datasets used to compute patent counts.
+These are available [on request](mailto:bernhard.bieri@graduateinstitute.ch).

 -   Quick links:
     -   Final PDF: [click here]()
     -   Centrality computation: [click